cryptoalgebra/Algebra/docs/Contracts/Farmings/EternalVirtualPool.md

-*Developer note: This function is called from the main pool before every swap To increase rewards per liquidity cumulative considering previous liquidity.
-The liquidity is stored in a virtual pool*
+*Developer note: This function is called by farming to increase rewards per liquidity accumulator.
+Can only be called by farming*

 ### applyLiquidityDeltaToPosition